finos/datahelix/generator/docs/GeneratorSetup.md

 Open the repository root directory, `datahelix`.

-Right-click the backend Module, `generator`, choose "Open Module Settings".
+Right-click the Module `orchestrator`, choose "Open Module Settings".

 In "Project": specify a Project SDK (Java 1.8), clicking "New..." if necessary.
 Set Project language level to 8.

-Open the "Gradle Projects" Tool Window, and double-click _Tasks > build > build.
+Open the "Gradle" Tool Window, and double-click Tasks > build > build.
 Your IDE may do this automatically for you.

+Note: May need to run fatJar too since change to nest generator inside orchestrator jar

-Navigate to the `App.java` file (...\datahelix\generator\src\main\java\com\scottlogic\deg\generator\App.java).
+Navigate to the `App.java` file (...\datahelix\orchestrator\src\main\java\com\scottlogic\deg\orchestrator\App.java).
 Right click and debug - *this will fail*.

 Now edit the run configuration on the top toolbar created by the initial run.
-Name the run configuration 'Generate' and under 'Program Arguments' enter the following, replacing the paths with your desired locations:
+Name the run configuration 'Generate' and under 'Program Arguments' enter the following, replacing the paths with your desired files:

 ```
-generate "<path to an example JSON profile>" "<path to desired output CSV>"
+generate "<path of an example JSON profile>" "<desired output file path>"
 ```

 Additionally create another run configuration called GenerateViolating and add the program arguments

 ```
-violate "<path to an example JSON profile>" "<path to desired output folder for generated CSVs>"
+violate "<path of an example JSON profile>" "<desired output file path>"
 ```

 Run both of these configurations to test that installation is successful.